 California DUIs are "priorable" offenses.
 This means that each time you are convicted of another DUI or California "wet" reckless, your county jail or California State Prison sentence increases.

 If you are arrested for drunk driving in California and have three or more prior DUI convictions within the last ten years, you will most likely face a felony DUI charge under California Vehicle Code section 23152 VC.
 For purposes of determining whether you meet this criteria, "prior convictions" include any combination of the following:

-- VC 23153 (DUI with injury) which includes negligent and gross vehicular manslaughter under California Penal Code 191.5
+- Vehicle Code 23153 (DUI with injury) which includes negligent and gross vehicular manslaughter under California Penal Code 191.5

-- Out-of-state convictions that, if committed in California, would be a violation of California Vehicle Code sections 23152 or 23153, or gross vehicular manslaughter while intoxicated under California Penal Code 191.5 (a), and
+- Out-of-state convictions that, if committed in California, would be a violation of one of the aforementioned laws

 - Previously expunged convictions for any of the above offenses.

 How Does the Prosecutor Prove That I Have Multiple Prior DUI Convictions?

 In order to prove you guilty of Felony DUI under this category, the District Attorney must establish that: